davidzoufaly/finance-mgn/2DO.md

 ## Nice to have

+- [ ] delete email-body.txt after run
+- [ ] Automated version and changelog generation

+---

 - [ ] Add possibility to process multiple months.
 - [ ] Add possibility to fetch month(s) to different Google Sheet for ad-hoc analysis.
 - [ ] Better unit tests coverage
-- [ ] Automated version and changelog generation
-- [ ] delete email-body.txt after run

 ## Refactor

 ## Done

+- [x] Generate June
 - [x] Retry LLM part 3 times
 - [x] Limit number of trasnactions that are sent to LLM.
 Now all transactions from the whole year are sent.
 It could be limited for last 150 transactions
 - [x] update expenses prompt